Introducing the Skift Recovery Index

 Skift Recovery Index (SRI) Score Calculation

-The Skift Recovery Index provides a score relative to a baseline reading of 100 for the same week in 2019.
-The index provides data back to week 1 of 2020 for all countries, and will run for an as of yet undetermined time.
+The Skift Recovery Index provides a score relative to a baseline reading of 100 for the same month in 2019.
+The index provides data back to January 2020 for all countries, and will run for an as of yet undetermined time.

 Comparing the current performance with 2019 figures, which was a strong year for travel in most countries and verticals, allows for easy interpretation as different verticals and countries are starting to recover at different rates.
 Possible future downturns can also be identified.